lazaroah02/lazaroah02/README.md

 # Hi there 👋, I'm Lazaro Altedill

-**Full Stack Developer**
+**End-to-End Developer**

-Over 2 years of experience as a Full Stack React/Django Software Developer.
-My specialty is building web applications, but I have built all types of software: scraping, mobile applications, desktop applications, games, because I love building software products.
+End-to-End Developer with over 3 years of experience.
+My specialty is building full-stack web applications with React and Django, but I have built all kinds of software: AI Agents, workflows with n8n, scraping tools, mobile apps, desktop applications, and games because I love creating software products.
 We have the responsibility to build the future with our code.

 ## 🌟 Skills
 Here are some of the technologies and tools I work with: